YumiJaleley/Portfolio/content/projects/procedural-jellyfish.md

 {{</rowgap>}}
 <br/><br/>

+This newer method allows the user to instantiate multiple, unique jellyfish with much fewer lines of code.
+This improvement not only streamlined the implementation process but also significantly improved performance, allowing for a cheap, intuitive method to populate an environment.

 # Environment

+In developing the environment for the jellyfish, I aimed to create a underwater atmosphere that would compliment the jellyfish models &
+ MMO scenario

-For the environment, I created a PCG sand texture and a Post Processing volume to create an underwater atmosphere with a disappearing render distance.
-I also added a daytime/night-time switch and god rays.
-The god-rays were made using simple geometric shapes & a PCG material.
+I created a PCG sand texture and a Post Processing volume (PPV) to create an underwater atmosphere with animated sand rays and a disappearing render distance.
+I also added a daytime/night-time switch to better view emissive customisation options.
+Finally, I created god rays; they were made using simple geometric shapes & a PCG material.
 I created different instances with out of sync sine values to create a seemingly random scattering-light effect.
-This cheap, visually effective method avoids using Unreal's 'expensive' environment light mixture effects.

 {{<row>}}
 {{<image src="Jellyfish/gif_sliders.gif" height="315" caption="Gif of sliders being used">}}